-Despite this dim assessment of the state of criminal justice programing and scholarship in the area of cybersecurity, avenues for better connecting criminal justice and cybersecurity exist.
-First, and foremost, cybercrime scholars should expand on the foundational successes they have already enjoyed.
-The International Interdisciplinary Research Consortium on Cybercrime noted above is one example of a great start to promoting interdisciplinary cybercrime efforts.
+Despite this dim assessment of the state of criminal justice programing and scholarship in the area of cyber security, avenues for better connecting criminal justice and cyber security exist.
+First, and foremost, cyber crime scholars should expand on the foundational successes they have already enjoyed.
+The International Interdisciplinary Research Consortium on Cyber crime noted above is one example of a great start to promoting interdisciplinary cyber crime efforts.
 In addition, fruitful endeavors such as the branding of an area of study as "cyber criminology" should be embraced.
-Coined by Jaishankar (2007), cyber criminology refers to "the study of causation of crimes that occur in the cyberspace and its impact in the physical space."
-A group of scholars has taken the lead in advancing these interdisciplinary pursuits.
-It is this group of scholars who have the knowledge and expertise needed to further expand cybercrime research.
-Increased attention to social sciences in cybersecurity curricula is also demonstrated by a certain number of traditional STEM-programs that offer concentrations in cybersecurity, cybercrime, and digital forensics that include criminal justice courses.
+Coined and founded by Jaishankar (2007), cyber criminology is the academic discipline that refers to "the study of causation of crimes that occur in the cyberspace and its impact in the physical space."
+To further the discipline, Jaishankar (2007) founded the first journal of this field, the International Journal of Cyber Criminology (www.cybercrimejournal.com).
+Also, a group of scholars have taken the lead in advancing these interdisciplinary pursuits.
+It is this group of scholars who have the knowledge and expertise needed to further expand cyber crime research.
+Increased attention to social sciences in cyber security curricula is also demonstrated by a certain number of traditional STEM-programs that offer concentrations in cyber security, cyber crime, and digital forensics that include criminal justice courses.

 Second, senior criminal justice faculty and program administrators should continue to be educated about the value of interdisciplinary pursuits.
 Departmental and disciplinary boundaries frequently keep criminal justice faculty from pursuing interdisciplinary efforts (Payne, 2016).
 Ironically, most interdisciplinary pursuits more accurately lead to solutions to complex problems that cannot be solved by a single discipline.
-Whether discussing cybersecurity - or some other interdisciplinary problem - it is important that criminal justice faculty become increasingly aware about the need for interdisciplinary efforts.
+Whether discussing cyber security - or some other interdisciplinary problem - it is important that criminal justice faculty become increasingly aware about the need for interdisciplinary efforts.

-Third, criminal justice faculty are also encouraged to educate their peers across campus and administrators about the value of criminal justice.
+Third, criminal justice faculty is also encouraged to educate their peers across campus and administrators about the value of criminal justice.
 As a relatively new area of study, it is likely that criminal justice is not yet well understood by those working in STEM fields.
-This would potentially explain the low number of cybersecurity programs including criminal justice coursework.
-As was shown in the review of literature above, criminal justice has a great deal to offer to the study of cybersecurity.
+This would potentially explain the low number of cyber security programs including criminal justice coursework.
+As was shown in the review of literature above, criminal justice has a great deal to offer to the study of cyber security.
 The task at hand is to demonstrate that value.

-Fourth, cybercrime experts from criminal justice should also strive to increase awareness about criminal justice among federal officials and those responsible for developing NSA Center of Academic Excellence designations.
+Fourth, cyber crime experts from criminal justice should also strive to increase awareness about criminal justice among federal officials and those responsible for developing NSA Center of Academic Excellence designations.
 As a growing area of study, "cyber criminology" has opportunities for integration into the NSA-CAE designation process.
-Becoming a part of this process would expand resources for cybercrime faculty, given them the academic credibility they deserve, and increase the value of criminal justice students' degrees.
+Becoming a part of this process would expand resources for cyber crime faculty, given them the academic credibility they deserve, and increase the value of criminal justice students' degrees.